VoronDesign/VoronUsers/printer_mods/Fiction/Crossrail/readme.md

 crossrail_slot is the same mount but with a slot to allow 10mm adjustment in either direction

 ## Bill of materials
  - 2 x DRP-03 DIN rail power supply plate (Mouser, Digikey, Time, Ebay, powersuppliesonline.co.uk etc).
-These have to cut to create one fixed end and one sprung end.
-I used a chop saw but a hacksaw or grinder would work too
+These need to be cut to create one fixed end and one sprung end.
+I used a chop saw but a hacksaw or grinder would work too.
+File or deburr the cut edges if needed.
  - 8 x M4x6 socket button head screws
  - 2 x crossrail.stl or crossrail_slot.stl (or one of each)